 - Selling, and/or making ammunition or firearms requires a person to be registered as a firearms dealer.

-e.g. If someone commits suicide with another person’s gun, the gun owner will be charged with negligent homicide.
+e.g. If someone commits suicide with another person’s gun, the gun owner can be charged with negligent homicide.

-e.g. If a robbery or murder was committed using a registered firearm, the gun owner will be charged as an accessory.
+e.g. If a robbery or murder was committed using a registered firearm, the gun owner can be charged as an accessory.

 - Exception: If a crime is committed with a person’s gun and forced entry into properly secured weapons storage can be proven, then there will be no penalty placed on the person as they are a victim.

 I’ve seen too many variations of counter-arguments and objections to a viable gun control solution to count, so I’m going to list and then address a number of the most popular ones here.

 Guns are banned in other countries so we need to do the same here.

 Most of the people I’ve encountered who make this argument either have no personal experience with guns, little to no friendly contact with gun owners, or a naive view of gun culture and cultural change in general.

 Regardless of what you think about guns, they are as much a part of American culture as apple pie and baseball at this point.
 Cultural change takes years, decades, and even centuries in many cases.
 Efforts to radically change culture through an act of government are almost always met with extreme reactions against those efforts.